anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Space/Element System Requirements:

 Elements are the basic building blocks arranged in a tree hierarchy, with Space as the root element.
 Elements can have Components that add behavior.
 Events flow through the element tree using a topic-based subscription system (e.g., "discord.message", "timer.expired").

-Elements produce VEIL operations in response to events.
+Four-Phase Processing Architecture (RETM):
+The RETM (Receptor/Effector/Transform/Maintainer) architecture provides a deterministic four-phase cycle for processing events:

+Phase 1 - Events → Facets (Receptors):
+- Pure functions that transform SpaceEvents into Facets
+- No side effects or external dependencies
+- Multiple receptors can process the same event
+- Stateless by design - any state must be read from VEIL

+Phase 2 - Facets → Facets (Transforms):
+- Pure functions that process VEIL state to produce new facets
+- Examples: HUD context generation, state transition detection
+- Loops until no new facets are generated (enables cascading)
+- Maximum of 100 iterations to prevent infinite loops
+- Can read any facet in VEIL, including InternalStateFacets

+Phase 3 - Facets → Events/Actions (Effectors):
+- Stateful components that observe facet changes
+- Can emit new events, perform external actions
+- Examples: Agent activation, console output, Discord messaging
+- Should persist important state to VEIL via InternalStateFacets

+Phase 4 - Maintenance → Events (Maintainers):
+- Perform system maintenance operations
+- Examples: Element tree management, persistence, transition tracking
+- Can emit new events for the next frame
+- Cannot modify VEIL directly

+This architecture provides clear data flow, testability through pure functions in Phases 1-2, and controlled side effects in Phases 3-4.
+The stateless nature of Receptors and Transforms ensures deterministic replay - given the same VEIL state and events, the system will always produce the same results.

 Reference Injection:
 The ConnectomeHost maintains a unified reference registry that is shared with spaces.
 Components can: